Rebecca Foon: Waxing Moon (2020)

 In 2020, Foon released Waxing Moon, her first album under her own name.

+Black Butterflies (2024)

+In 2025, Foon released Black Butterflies.

 Personal life

 As of 2021, Foon is based in Montreal.
 She is an environmental and social activist and a member of Sustainability Solutions Group, a "sustainability and climate change consulting cooperative."

+Foon also co-founded Pathway to Paris and the 1000 Cities Initiative for Carbon Freedom with Jesse Paris Smith (that has put on international concerts in collaboration with the United Nations featuring Thom Yorke, Flea, Patti Smith, Joan Baez, Bob Weir, Talib Kweli, Lucinda Williams and more), and Junglekeepers with Paul Rosolie.